maks1mkin/mario-maskim/README.md

 # mario-maskim

 ## Description
-This project sets up an Nginx web server to serve the site `mario.maskimtech.com`.
+This project installs an Nginx web server to serve a mario game website.
 It uses Ansible to automate the server configuration.

 ## Project Structure
 - `README.md`: This file with the project description.